-College of Idaho men's basketball coach Scott Garson is serving as an assistant coach for the Under 18 United States team at the 2015 European Maccabi Games, held in Berlin, Germany.
+College of Idaho men's basketball coach Scott Garson served as an assistant coach for the Under-18 United States team at the 2015 European Maccabi Games, held in Berlin, Germany.

 The Maccabi Games are an international Jewish sporting event, similar to the Olympics.
-The fact that the 2015 games are being held in Germany will have many political and social effects as it will be the first Jewish event of this magnitude since the Holocaust ended 70 years ago.
+The 2015 games held special significance as the first Jewish event of this magnitude held on German soil since the Holocaust ended 70 years ago.

 The College of Idaho enjoyed a stellar showing at the recent College Sports Information Directors of America national convention at Marriott Orlando World Center, racking up nine Top-10 finishes in the 2014-15 NAIA-Sports Information Directors Association Publications and Media Contest.